RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 There are a couple tasks that needs to be done.

-First, we need to delete the number of NA values.
+1.  we need to delete the number of NA values.
 Because each observation is an individual, it is best to delete the obersvation to get the dataset tidy.
 It is also not best to find take the average of some sort unlike business data (i.e. monthly profit).

-Second, we need to convert the variables into appropoate classes based on the data description in ?cancer.
+2.  we need to convert the variables into appropoate classes based on the data description in ?cancer.
 For example the variable status is a number and needs to convereted to a factor.

 ``` r
 #Count the number of NAs in the dataframe